 Emergency Treatment is Necessary

 The symptoms of a broken nose are generally easy to notice.
 They include: massive bleeding, acute pain, and difficulty breathing.
-Trauma to the nose may occur deep inside the nasal passages where tissue begins to swell quickly and blood clots form.
-Because the nose is a vital part of a person’s airway, fast treatment in an emergency room is often required to avoid fainting.
+Trauma to the nose may occur deep inside the nasal passages.
+This is where tissue begins to swell quickly and where blood clots form.
+The person often must be treated in an emergency room to avoid fainting.
+This is because the nose is a vital part of a person’s airway.
 Serious nose injuries can cause swelling inside the head, around the eyes, and in the throat, leading to patients needing assistance with breathing.
 Patients need medical imaging tests to determine the exact damage to bones inside the nose in order to allow surgeons to perform repairs.
 Nose injuries are sorted by type:

-- Type One – simple fracture to the nasal bone
+- One – simple fracture to the nasal bone

-- Type Three – multiple bones in the nose are broken
+- Three – multiple bones in the nose are broken

 Treatment for a Broken Nose

-A small crack in the bridge bone of the nose may not require a surgical procedure if it is possible to stabilized it with a splint, bandages, and packing material.
+A small crack in the bridge bone of the nose may not require a surgical procedure.
+If it is possible to stabilized it with a splint, bandages, and packing material, it can heal on its own.
 Patients are instructed not to wear eyeglasses or blow their noses for several days or weeks as this type of fracture heals.
 However, extensive trauma requires nose surgery from a specialist who knows how to repair the damage in order to maintain a proper airway along with creating an aesthetically pleasing nose.
-Rhinoplasty or nose surgery is often performed by maxillofacial specialists or otolaryngologists in addition to cosmetic or plastic surgeons.
+Maxillofacial specialists or otolaryngologists often perform rhinoplasty or nose surgery in addition to cosmetic or plastic surgeons.